lstein/mythfs-perl/README.md

 understand storage groups, so all recordings need to be located in a single storage group in a locally-accessible directory.
-However if a recording file is not found in local directory, then mythfs.pl will fall back to the streaming protocol, so the recording will never become inaccessible.
+However if a recording file is not found in local directory, then mythfs.pl will fall back to the streaming protocol, so the recording is accessible one way or another.

 The Default Directory Layout
 ============================